saulgray/developer-documentation/source/includes/guides/_security.md

 Suppliers will see these signatures appended to the links on which respondents are returned to your platform from Fulcurm.

-An example of the URL with a hash value that is generated using the variable name “oenc” and the Secret Key "ZZ6VkORqV25iSWOVb5cwZ03zpns".
-Please note that “oenc” and the secret key are merely example values.
+An example of the URL with a hash value that is generated using the variable name `oenc` and the Secret Key `ZZ6VkORqV25iSWOVb5cwZ03zpns`.
+Please note that `oenc` and the secret key are merely example values.

 > Example key